Encephalartos woodii: Current distribution

-These plants are currently distributed in various botanical institutions around the world.
+While extinct in the wild, Encephalartos woodii specimens are found in many botanical gardens, institutions and collections around the world, with an estimated 500 individuals in existence, all clones of the original specimen.
+For an Encephalartos cycad, E. woodii is relatively fast-growing and vigorous in cultivation.

 Two of the larger trunks that Wylie collected in the 1907 expedition are still to be seen in the Durban Botanic Gardens.
 A sucker from one of the Durban Botanic Gardens plants was sent to Kirstenbosch near Cape Town, South Africa in 1916 by James Wylie.
 The plant that was sent to Kew Gardens in 1899 was grown in the Palm House until April 1997 and then moved to the Temperate House where it produced, for the first time, a male cone in September 2004.
-In the United States; a specimen is housed in the conservatory at Longwood Gardens near Philadelphia, Pennsylvania and three specimens are to be seen at Lotusland in Santa Barbara, California where they were planted in 1979.
+Other European specimens include one housed at Hortus Botanicus in Amsterdam, the Netherlands, and one in Orto Botanico di Napoli in Italy, although this specimen may have died.
+The specimen in Ireland at Glasnevin is said to be "probably the tallest" specimen of E. woodii in Europe.
+In the United States, a specimen is housed in the conservatory at Longwood Gardens near Philadelphia, Pennsylvania and three specimens are to be seen at Lotusland in Santa Barbara, California where they were planted in 1979.
 The specimen at Longwood Gardens was received in 1969 after a request was made to the Durban Botanic Gardens by one of Longwood's former directors, Dr. Russell Seibert, when he went on a plant exploration voyage to South Africa in the 1960s.
 The rooted plant was first taken to the Research Department at Longwood where the gardeners nurtured the plant until it was ready to be displayed in the Conservatory.
 The Longwood specimen produces cones in early winter.
-In Europe; a specimen is housed in the Netherlands at Hortus Botanicus in Amsterdam and in Orto Botanico di Napoli in Italy, although this specimen may have died.
-The specimen in Ireland at Glasnevin is said to be "probably the tallest" specimen of E. woodii in Europe.